jaspector

 The city accepts cash, checks, and major credit cards.
 A $3.00 per $100.00 user fee applies to credit card payments.
 The city also links the EZ Net Pay online payment system.

-How to Schedule
+How to schedule

 • (254) 796-4620 (phone)

-Typical inspection sequence: The city states covered work must be permitted and inspected, but it does not publish a step-by-step inspection sequence on the reviewed pages
+Typical sequence: The city states covered work must be permitted and inspected, but it does not publish a step-by-step inspection sequence on the reviewed pages

-Do I need a building permit in Hico, TX?
+01 Do I need a building permit in Hico, TX?

 Hico publicly states that work by A/C technicians, plumbers, and electricians must be performed by licensed and insured contractors unless a homeowner occupying the homestead uses the published owner-occupant exception.
 Even then, the work must still be permitted and inspected.

-How much does a building permit cost in Hico, TX?
+02 How much does a building permit cost in Hico, TX?

-How do I apply for a building permit in Hico, TX?
+03 How do I apply for a building permit in Hico, TX?

-1. Contact City Hall through the Permits and Inspections page to determine the needed permit/registration.
+To apply for a building permit in Hico, TX, follow these steps: 1.
+Contact City Hall through the Permits and Inspections page to determine the needed permit/registration.
 2. If the project involves HVAC, plumbing, or electrical work, confirm whether the work will be done by a licensed contractor or by a qualifying homeowner on a homestead under the city's published owner-occupant exception.
 3. If claiming the homeowner homestead exception for HVAC, plumbing, or electrical work, file a notarized affidavit of ownership and occupancy with the city.
 4. Submit the permit/registration through City Hall.
 The public page confirms the work must still be permitted and inspected.
 5. Pay the permit/registration charges at City Hall or through the city's online payment system.
 6. Complete inspections before closing out the work.

-How long does it take to get a building permit in Hico, TX?
+04 How long does it take to get a building permit in Hico, TX?

-How do I schedule a building inspection in Hico, TX?
+05 How do I schedule a building inspection in Hico, TX?

-Other cities in Erath County
+Other jurisdictions in Erath County.

-View all Erath County jurisdictions →
+All Erath County jurisdictions →